batxes/4Cin/README.md

 4 - Run "calculate_heatmap_difference.py" to get the optimum zscores.

 5 - With the max distance and the upper and lower z-scores, modeling can start.
-Run "run_genome.sh" with those parameters
+Run "run_genome_sampling.sh" with those parameters

+6 - run "GenomeAnalysis.py"

+7- run "GenomeClustering.py"